A view of the Tata Mundra Ultra Mega Power Project (UMPP) Site

 The 4,000-megawatt Tata Mundra power plant that is being developed in Gujarat, India poses numerous environmental and social concerns, including deterioration of water quality and fish populations, displacement of fishermen, community health impacts due to air emissions, and destruction of natural habitats.

-Though the project is a Category A project according to IFC’s environmental and social review procedure it is difficult to say that the procedures during implementation have been duly followed.
+Major concerns: Though the project is a Category A project according to IFC’s environmental and social review procedure it is difficult to say that the procedures during implementation have been duly followed.
+Environmental concerns:

 - Ecologically sensitive area: The project area is on the coastal plain of the Gulf of Kutch and remote from major towns and such sensitive spots as national parks; wildlife sanctuaries; biosphere reserves.
 The area has mangroves, intertidal mudflats, creeks and estuaries and grasslands.
 Each of the ecosystems in this region is deeply connected with the fishing, salt panning, agriculture and grazing-related livelihoods of the people living here.

 - Disposal of wastes: Waste disposal in sea would mean danger to marine life.
 Mangroves and certain aquatic species would be affected.
 This would also affect salt panning and fishing activities.
 The quality of water around industrial and urban center would be degraded.
 This would directly affect the labour force who generally resides within the vicinity of the industry as has been the experience in India during other projects.

 - Greenhouse Gases emission and Carbon trading: Based on Ernst and Young, the estimated baseline CO2 emissions and reductions for the Project would be 30.796 million tons per year (baseline value) and 29.293 million tons per year which would make it India’s third largest emitter of green house gases.